GPS-GmbH/docs/user/settings/import-certificate.md

 ### Exception in Browser

-This section is for exception in browser
+ToDo - This section is for exception in browser

+Advantage:

+* Quickly done
+* The customer does not need to get our root certificate

+Disadvantages:

+* The system/browser is trusting the certificate on an exception base only.
+(Icon does not turn green.)
+* It must be done for all browsers separately.
+* If we ever need further certificates, i.e. for the OPC UA server, new exceptions must be granted.
+* As a result of this test: Edge needs the confirmation of the exception for every session.

+  #### Exception in FireFox

+  Images will be added here.

+  #### Exception in Chrome

+  Images will be added here.

+  #### Exception in Edge

+  Images will be added here.

 ### Import System Wide

-This section is for importing the certificate system wide
+ToDo - This section is for importing the certificate system wide

+Advantages:

+* When the browsers accept the chosen key and signature algorithms and lengths, one import serves all browsers that use the system's certificate manager (currently edge and chrome)
+* GPS can issue further certificates without the customer's need to import anything again.
+* No repeated accepting of certificates on edge browser

+Disadvantages:

+* Lots of steps
+* Customer must get the root certificate on a separate way

 #### Via Chrome